bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 ```bash
 git init
 ```
-You will see a confirmation message telling you that a repo has been created.
-Now **run the `ls -a` command** to list all the files in the current directory, including the hidden ones.
+You will see some information about branch names (don't worry about it) and a confirmation message telling you that an empty Git repo has been created.
+Now run `ls -a` to list all the files in the current directory, including the hidden ones.

 You will see a hidden `.git` directory (you will not see it if you only run `ls`) that is used to store all the information about the project.
 Every time you save the state of your project (*commit*), Git basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
 If you delete the `.git` directory (don't do it) you will lose the entire project's history!